At a glance

 - Additional actions are necessary in order to achieve these targets.

 The conversion of agricultural land, forests or grassland to settlements and transport infrastructure has significant environmental impacts.
 Much of the land is covered with buildings and other facilities or sealed to expand transport networks.
 This destroys the natural fertility of soils, thereby impeding future (re-)use for agriculture and forestry.
 Sealed surfaces (i.e. asphalted or paved) lose their ability to regulate the microclimate and are unable to mitigate the overheating of towns and cities in summer.
 In addition, the loss of these areas has an adverse effect on species diversity as the new settlements and transport infrastructure increase fragmentation of landscapes and reduce the size of habitats.

 Furthermore, newly developed settlements and transport infrastructure generate additional traffic which in turn creates noise and pollution.
-Material consumption also increases for the construction of buildings and transport routes.
+Material consumption also increases for the construction of buildings and development infrastructure.
 New buildings and infrastructures have to be operated, thereby energy consumption increases as well.

 Assessing the development

-In the 2015 – 2018 period, the settlement and transport area increased by an average of 56 hectares per day.
+In the 2016 to 2019 period, the settlement and transport area increased by an average of 52 hectares per day.
 Since the year 2000, the daily increase in settlement and transport area has been roughly halved.
 The reasons for this were stricter regulations in building and planning law, greater efforts in the federal states and municipalities, subdued economic development and demographic change.
 If the trend of the last five years continues, the target of the Integrated Environmental Programme of 20 hectares per day by 2030 can be achieved.
 However, maintaining the trend is challenging.
-This is evident from the steadily increasing values of the last three years.

 More detailed information: 'Siedlungs- und Verkehrsfläche' (in German only).